reebelard/Final-BMIcalc-program-istg/README.md

 The final creation of BMI calc, handmade to perfection.

-Thanks alot to Navneeth (SlyPredator on gh) for helping me with this project Check my boi out on gh:
+Thanks alot to my slyiest boi Navneeth (SlyPredator) for helping me with this project Check my boi out on gh:

 ###############################################################################